Climate Policy Engagement Analysis

-Climate Lobbying Overview: Lendlease appears to have communicated a positive top-line position on climate policy, although its engagement with climate policy in general seems very limited.
+Climate Policy Engagement Overview: Lendlease appears to have communicated a positive top-line position on climate policy, although its engagement with climate policy in general seems very limited.

 Top-line Messaging on Climate Policy: As of September 2021, Lendlease has acknowledged the science of climate change on its webpage labeled 'Mission Zero' and stated support for limiting global warming to under 1.5ºC on its sustainability page.
 Same position has also been communicated in its 2020 press release.
 The company appears to have been supportive of government regulations to respond to climate change between 2019 and 2020, according to external reporting.
 However, in an article authored by the general manager of Lendlease Boston published in June 2021, the company warned against adding "new, more onerous, regulations to specifically address climate change."